Yegor Letov

-Igor "Yegor" Fyodorovich Letov (И́горь "Его́р" Фёдорович Ле́тов, /ru/; (10 September 1964 – 19 February 2008) was a Russian singer-songwriter, best known as the founder and leader of the post-punk/psychedelic rock band Grazhdanskaya Oborona (Гражданская Оборона), as well as the founder of the conceptual art avant-garde project Kommunizm and psychedelic rock outfit Yegor i Opizdenevshiye.
+Igor "Yegor" Fyodorovich Letov (И́горь "Его́р" Фёдорович Ле́тов, /ru/; 10 September 1964 – 19 February 2008) was a Russian singer-songwriter, best known as the founder and leader of the post-punk/psychedelic rock band Grazhdanskaya Oborona (Гражданская Оборона), as well as the founder of the conceptual art avant-garde project Kommunizm and psychedelic rock outfit Yegor i Opizdenevshiye.
 Letov collaborated with singer-songwriter Yanka Dyagileva and other Siberian underground artists as a record engineer and producer.

 Letov was one of the key figures of the Siberian punk scene.
 Posthumously, Letov has been called the "father" and "patriarch" of Russian punk rock, a "musical legend", and one of the most influential figures of the punk movement in Russia.

 In addition to music, Letov was politically active, changing his political views from an anarchist rejection of the Soviet system in the late 1980s to national communism in the early 1990s.
 Together with Eduard Limonov and Alexander Dugin, he founded the controversial National Bolshevik Party (NBP), now banned in Russia.
-He later distanced himself from the NBP over personal disagreements and instead endorsed the Communist Party candidate Gennady Zyuganov in the 1996 presidential elections.
-In the last years of his life, he completely distanced himself from political activity and stated his rejection of any forms and manifestations of totalitarianism.
+He later distanced himself from the NBP over personal disagreements and instead endorsed the Communist Party candidate Gennady Zyuganov in the 1996 presidential election.
+In the last years of his life, he completely distanced himself from political activity and stated his opposition to all forms of totalitarianism.

 Biography

 Early life

 Igor Fyodorovich Letov was born on 10 September 1964 in Omsk to Tamara Georgievna Letova (née Martemyanova) (1935-1988) and Fyodor Dmitriyevich Letov (1926-2018).
 Fyodor was a military man and, in the 1990s, was secretary of the district committee of the Communist Party of the Russian Federation in Omsk.
-His brother, Sergei Letov (born 1956), is a saxophonist and was a member of the rock band DK.
+His brother, Sergei Letov (born 1956), is a saxophonist and was a member of the rock band DK and Sergey Kuryokhin's project Pop-Mechanics.
+The Letov family came from the Kungursky Uyezd of the Perm Governorate.

-On 25 May 1982, Letov graduated 10th grade of School No. 45 in Omsk.
+On 25 May 1982, Letov graduated from 10th grade of School No. 45 in Omsk.
 After school, he moved to Sergei in Kraskovo, Moscow Oblast, and entered a Moscow construction vocational school; in the spring of 1983, he was expelled for truancy and poor academic performance and by 1984 he returned to Omsk.
 After his expulsion, he worked for some time as a propaganda artist, drawing portraits of Lenin for visual propaganda stands, as well as a janitor and a plasterer at a construction site.